101arrowz/2048/README.md

 # 2048
 2048 in Python

 Self-contained, cross-platform, works in both Python 2.7 and 3.x.
-Has a plethora of command-line options.
+Fully modular.
+Smooth transitions.
+Color and font stays true to [the original game](https://github.com/gabrielecirulli/2048).
+Has a plethora of command-line options, including:
+* Custom window size and framerate that comfortably fits _your_ monitor by default
+* 3 levels of difficulty
+*

 # Pre-requisites
 Python and the package `pygame` must be installed.